itext/rups/README.md

 mvn clean package -P mac
 ```

-This will produce `itext-rups.app` in your `target` folder (in itext-rups-{project.version} subfolder).
+This will produce `RUPS.app` in your `target` folder.
 You can copy it to your 'Applications' folder and run it as any other application assuming you have Java installed on your system.
-Maven 'appbundle' should handle executable file permissions automatically, but you can always give the rights manually like this: `chmod +x /Applications/itext-rups.app/Contents/MacOS/*`.

 ##### Troubleshooting